ApryseSDK/webviewer-vue-sample/README.md

 # WebViewer - Vue sample

-[WebViewer](https://www.pdftron.com/documentation/web/) is a powerful JavaScript-based PDF Library that's part of the [PDFTron PDF SDK](https://www.pdftron.com).
+[WebViewer](https://docs.apryse.com/documentation/web/) is a powerful JavaScript-based PDF Library that is part of the [Apryse PDF SDK](https://apryse.com).
 It provides a slick out-of-the-box responsive UI that interacts with the core library to view, annotate and manipulate PDFs that can be embedded into any web project.

 ![WebViewer UI](https://www.pdftron.com/downloads/pl/webviewer-ui.png)

 This repo is specifically designed for any users interested in integrating WebViewer into Vue project.
-You can [read a guide](https://www.pdftron.com/documentation/web/get-started/vue/).
+You can [read a guide](https://docs.apryse.com/documentation/web/get-started/vue/).
 This project has been scaffolded using [vite](https://vitejs.dev) through the `create-vue` npm command as recommended by the developers of Vue.js.
 For more details, see [here](https://vuejs.org/guide/scaling-up/tooling.html)

 ## Demos

 - [Customizable out-of-the-box UI](https://showcase.apryse.com/toolbar-customization)